450/speedrun.com/README.md

 Folder | Name | Purpose
 ------ | ---- | -------
 ↳ | Global.css | Globally used CSS.
 This applies to all themes
-Themes | ... | Various themes applied on top of Global.css
+Themes | Default.css | Default theme

 ### JavaScript